 Eligibility: The bonds are issued by Palm Beach County with principal, interest and other costs of the bonds paid solely by the beneficiary company.
 A company may not have participated as an owner or principal user in tax-exempt financing totaling more than $40 million nationwide.
 Companies applying for IRB Funding must obtain a qualified Bond Counsel (see Bond Counsel section below).

-Bond Buyer’s Municipal Marketplace Directory (“Red Book”)[External Link].
+Bond Buyer’s Municipal Marketplace Directory (“Red Book”).
 Applicants are instructed to select a bond counsel listed in the latest edition of the "Red Book."

-Resolution R2018-0606 explains the application fee (non-refundable), the financing fee, and County Attorney fee for industrial development/private activity bonds, refunds, and other related financings by Palm Beach County.
+Resolution R2018-0606 explains the application fee (non-refundable), the financing fee, and County Attorney fee for industrial development revenue bonds, refunds, and other related financings by Palm Beach County.

-Administration: The Palm Beach County Department of Housing and Economic Sustainability and the Palm Beach County Attorney's Office coordinate assisting a business through the IRB application process.
+Administration: The Palm Beach County Department of Housing and Economic Sustainability and the Palm Beach County Attorney's Office coordinate assisting a business through the IDB application process.

 Department of Housing and Economic Sustainability